top of page

 wf_fabicon_big.png

-Scientific Library Lookup Assistant system for PuBMed
+Scientific Literature Lookup Assistant system for PubMed

 LiBLA is a tool designed to assist users find articles of interest more objectively by analyzing commonalities in the abstracts of registered articles.